-Superb two-hander, made for French TV -- but in deadpan, Kaurasmaki style -- is now hitting the fest track and deserves more attention.
+Superb two-hander, made for French TV — but in deadpan, Kaurasmaki style — is now hitting the fest track and deserves more attention.
 A compelling road pic that moves from France up to the Arctic circle, it’s also a vehicle for talents of Serge Riaboukine and Gerald Laroche, whose perfs build in intensity and humanity with every passing scene.
 International arthouse auds should warm to “Capone,” named, by the way, for the racehorse that drives the story.

 Said stallion (“son of Corleone,” we’re informed early on) is only one element of many dubious business deals connected to Reno (Riaboukine, who has a rumpled, Depardieu-like presence).
 Something about the horse grabs him enough to abscond with it — leaving angry partners at the track — with an eye toward a race in Finland.He talks cabbie Alex (Laroche) into hitching up a trailer and driving thousands of miles to Lappland, all for the promise of a big payday — one that Reno has little intention of paying.

 Along the way, there’s considerable sparring: The prim, tightly mustached Alex hates sloppily attired Reno’s vulgarity around women and money, and doesn’t let him smoke in the car.
 But their animosity finally wears down when Reno realizes Alex is so testy because he recently lost his little daughter to cancer.
 (The driver keeps spotting his pretty, but worn-out wife, giving him reproving looks in the rear-view mirror.)